MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Experiments

 \subsection{On-Device Training Experiments}

-For on-device training experiments, we begin by performing a sanity check, verifying the loss values per step on two edge platforms: the NVIDIA Jetson Nano Orin (8GB) GPU and the OnePlus 12 smartphone (12GB) NPU.
-We ensure that both platforms produce the same values as those observed on the server side.
-Detailed edge system specifications are provided in Appendix \ref{app:edge}.
-After verification, we measure and report the runtime per step of P-RGE.
+For on-device training experiments, we begin with a sanity check to verify per-step loss values on two edge platforms: the NVIDIA Jetson Nano Orin (8GB) GPU and the OnePlus 12 smartphone (12GB) NPU backend.
+This ensures that both platforms yield the same output given the same input as those observed on the server side.
+Detailed edge system specifications and experimental setups are provided in Appendix \ref{app:edge}.
+After verification, we measure and report the runtime per step of MobiZO across different fixed sequence lengths and batch size configurations, following the same setup in Section \ref{sec:server-side}.
+Due to out-of-memory issues, FO training is omitted from on-device experiments.

-Since the Jetson platform runs a Linux system, we utilize the PyTorch library for the model's forward pass and the bitsandbytes library \cite{bnb} for quantization.
-Table \ref{tab:jetson} presents the speedup of inner-loop parallelization under NF4 quantization, achieving up to 1.83$\times$ faster performance.
-The observed trend is similar to that on the server side, where speedup diminishes as the system becomes more computationally bound.
+On the Jetson platform, which runs on a Linux system, we use the PyTorch library for model forward passes.
+Table \ref{tab:jetson} demonstrates the speedup achieved by MobiZO with inner-loop parallelization and NF4 weight-only quantization, reaching up to 1.83$\times$ improvement by eliminating the repeated weight dequantization overhead.
+Since MobiZO is fully compatible with Q-LoRA~\cite{dettmers2023qlora}, we also verify that weight-only quantization does not significantly degrade accuracy, as demonstrated in Appendix~\ref{app:addtioanl_zo}.

-On the smartphone platform, which runs Android OS, PyTorch is not supported, so we follow the ExecuTorch workflow.
-However, since Executorch currently lacks support for weight-only quantization, we run TinyLlama-1.1B in FP16 mode.
-We also observe that Executorch does not handle batch sizes greater than 1 efficiently, as it is primarily designed for chat LLMs, where a single user input sequence is processed at a time, as shown in Table \ref{tab:android}.
-Exploring alternative backends on ARM SoCs, such as Vulkan backend on GPU, is left as future work.
+On the smartphone platform, which operates on Android OS without PyTorch support, we repurpose the latest ExecuTorch library (v0.6.0) to perform MobiZO fine-tuning through integrating the Mobile MP-LoRA module as described in Section \ref{sec:method}.
+Since we do not modify the runtime code on the edge device, vanilla MeZO baseline experiments are omitted due to incompatibility.
+Additionally, due to current limitations in ExecuTorch’s support for weight-only quantization, we run TinyLlama-1.1B in FP16 mode on the NPU backend.
+While Qualcomm's NPU is optimized for low power rather than raw throughput \cite{qualcomm_hexagon_sdk}, Executorch on the Android platform achieves comparable efficiency to Pytorch on the Jetson CUDA platform at smaller batch sizes.
+As shown in Figure \ref{fig:NPU}, with an effective batch size of 16, the NPU backend takes 5.76 seconds for one step with a sequence length of 128, whereas Jetson GPU completes it in 2.00 seconds.